edanamerchan/project_Hudl/project_Hudl.md

     ((teams_2018$gf*teams_2018$gf) + (teams_2018$ga*teams_2018$ga))
 ```

-It is important not to forget to randomize the order of the teams, like the lottery, to group the teams to compete againts each other.
+It is important not to forget to randomize the order of the teams, like the lottery, to group the teams to compete against each other.

 ```r